 Beginning on March 30, 2016, banks began reporting these ratios to the Central Bank and the SBIF.
-The evolution of these indicators will be monitored for a 12 month period and adjustments to the required ratios could be made.
-The final limits and results should begin to be published in the first half of 2017.
-The initial limits banks must meet in order to comply with these new ratios have not been published yet.
+The final limits and results for the LCR were published in May 2018, with minimum LCR of 60% starting from January 1, 2019, gradually increasing by 10% until reaching 100%.
+The initial limits banks must meet in order to comply with the other liquidity ratios have not been published yet.
 For this reason, the Issuer cannot yet determine the effect that the implementation of these models will have on its business.
 Such effect could be material and adverse if it materially increases the liquidity the Issuer is required to maintain.